Undergraduate Research Training Initiative for Student Enhancement (U-RISE) (T34)

 Program Goal and Structure

-U-RISE provides support to eligible, domestic institutions to develop and implement effective, evidence-informed approaches to biomedical research training and mentoring that will keep pace with the rapid evolution of the research enterprise.
-This program is limited to applications from training programs at baccalaureate degree-granting research-active institutions (i.e., those with an average of NIH Research Project Grant (RPG) funding less than $7.5 million total costs over the last 3 fiscal years).
+U-RISE provides support to eligible, domestic organizations to develop and implement effective, evidence-informed approaches to biomedical research training and mentoring that will keep pace with the rapid evolution of the research enterprise.
+This program is limited to applications from training programs at baccalaureate degree-granting research-active organizations (i.e., those with an average of NIH Research Project Grant (RPG) funding less than $7.5 million total costs over the last 3 fiscal years).
 RPG data are available through NIH RePORTER (see additional guidance here [PDF]).
-Only one U-RISE application per institution is allowed.
+Only one U-RISE application per organization is allowed.

 Trainee Eligibility and Participation